 In case you've never made a vegan curry before, here are a few staples you need & a few links to the items and cooking utensils I use to make this eggplant lentil stew:

-What truly makes this Vegan Eggplant Lentil Curry so unique and filling is the addition of lentils.
-Honestly, if there wasn’t lentils, this dish tastes a lot like a traditional Indian Dish called Baingan Bharta which is made with minced and charred eggplant.
+What truly makes this vegan curry so unique and filling is the addition of lentils.
+Honestly, if there weren't lentils, this dish tastes a lot like a traditional Indian eggplant curry called Baingan Bharta which is made with minced and charred eggplant.

-The reason that I decided to cook with lentils for this recipe is because Lentils are a great source of nutrients for vegetarians and vegans alike.
-They happen to be high in Iron and Folate, two nutrients harder to get in a vegan diet, while also containing a good amount of protein.
+The reason that I decided to cook with lentils for this recipe is that Lentils are a great source of nutrients for vegetarians and vegans alike.
+They happen to be high in Iron and Folate, two nutrients that are harder to get in a vegan diet, while also containing a good amount of protein.

 For reference, red/crimson lentils lets take 15-20 minutes to cook whereas green or brown lentils can take up to 45 minutes!
 So this is my nice way of staying- stick to the recipe with this one :).